HangryDev/leetcodePractice/0001-two-sum/NOTES.md

-* took ~10 mins to come up with solution, 5 mins to code. ~2min no debug.
+* took ~10 mins to understand problems & come up with solution, 5 mins to code. ~2min no debug.

 # approach #1 - brute force. (my initial approach)
+- pair every element to see if they "complement"
+-- complement  =  subtracting element from target ,

 # approach #2 - two-pass hashmap
 - two-pass means "hashtable used twice"